Kanban, scrum or waterfall – which methodology is best for web development?

 Kanban is designed to be used alongside a working process that already exists within an organisation.
-Its’ function is to enhance that process and make it more efficient.
-Kanban is not as strict as Scrum, and it is more flexible and easier to manage.
+Its function is to enhance that process and make it more efficient.
+Kanban is not as strict as Scrum and is more flexible and easier to manage.

 Kanban is suitable for supporting the maintenance and delivery of smaller portions of work.
-It is much less strict than Scrum, and it is easier to manage and trace.
+It is much less strict than Scrum and easier to manage and trace.

 Kanban, Scrum and Waterfall are three of the most widely used web development methodologies.
 The modern trend governing development methodologies today is to keep an iterative approach and focus on delivering value to customers in the short and long term.
 The question is, which method is the best?
 The answer depends on what you and your company need.
 At HeadChannel, we work hard to identify and understand your needs.
-We draw on our wealth of skills and experience to match those needs with the best solution for you.
+We draw on our wealth of skills and experience to match those needs with your best solution.